 Okay, yes, New Horizons definitely wins out here — to an extent.
 At least, in terms of core mechanics.
 But in terms of content, and maybe even in terms of charm, I think New Leaf is the clear winner.
 Compared to the previous entries in the Animal Crossing series, New Leaf makes a ton of changes to the series formula and was the first real shake-up the franchise had had in a very long while.
 Instead of moving to a town and just living there, New Leaf puts you in charge of the whole place!
 As usual, you’re able to customize and expand your house, modify the town by planting trees and flowers, talk to villagers, and purchase tools and furniture.
 But now, you can do even more!

 As mayor, you can control a few aspects of your town you couldn’t change in previous titles.
-First up is ordinances, which there were four of.
-Everybody used the Beautiful Town ordinance, because it prevented flowers from wilting and ensured that cockroaches would never spawn in abandoned homes.
+First up is ordinances, of which there were four.
+Everybody used the Beautiful Town ordinance because it prevented flowers from wilting and ensured that cockroaches would never spawn in abandoned homes.
 New Horizons doesn’t have ordinances, but flowers can no longer wilt, which is certainly a welcome change.
 Back to New Leaf, though, there are three other ordinances: Early Bird, Night Owl, and Bell Boom.
 Early Bird and Night Owl modify the opening hours of shops accordingly.
-Bell Boom raises the price of everything you buy and sell, which… is kind of useless, when you think about it.
+Bell Boom raises the price of everything you buy and sell, which… is sort of useless when you think about it.
 Unfortunately, though, if you are or were an avid New Leaf player, you’re essentially forced to choose the Beautiful Town ordinance.
 If you have a bunch of flowers in town and don’t have Beautiful Town enacted… have fun watering each one every single day!

 Another feature you can take advantage of as mayor is Public Works Projects.
 You can choose from a variety of objects to place around town — including clocks, benches, street lamps, fountains, statues, windmills, playgrounds, and even a replica of the Eiffel Tower!
 You’d talk to Isabelle, your secretary, and pick a Public Works Project to build.
 You’d then pick a spot, and Lloid would appear to collect donations.
 When the amount was met, the project would be completed the next day.
 I never had a problem with this system, as it allowed guests to visit your town and potentially pay off any outstanding Public Works Projects.
 You were rather limited in how you could place them, though.
 You couldn’t build them close to a house, a shop, the river, or a tree, and you couldn’t place them on the beaches at all.
 When selecting a Public Works Project to build, Isabelle follows you, and you have to talk to her to confirm the project’s location (which is placed relative to the tile you’re standing on).
 You’d have to talk to her so, so many times to nail down the right location.
 It was awfully specific, and this is definitely something New Horizons improved on.
 Another issue was that you had to unlock Public Works Projects.
 You only started with a small list, and to unlock the rest of them… you had to wait until one of your villagers randomly came to you with an idea for a new one.
 I played over 3,000 hours of New Leaf and none of my villagers ever requested the Statue Fountain I wanted.
 Do note that you can’t place furniture outside in New Leaf at all, which meant Public Works Projects were the only non-organic decoration you could possibly place.